• Skip to main content

 To make ahead, you can cook the beef with onion and keep it refrigerated until ready to use for up to 3-4 days.

-You can also cook the dish in the morning or maximum the evening prior and keep refrigerated.
+You can also cook the dish in the morning or, at maximum, the evening prior and keep it refrigerated.
 In the evening when ready to serve, add some broth to the skillet, and reheat on the stovetop.

 Instead of the stovetop method, if you have an oven-safe dish or skillet, you can actually reheat the whole thing in the oven.